roshankc00/roshankc00/README.md

 - 📫 How to reach me **rohitkc8848@gmail.com**
 - 📫 Currently Iam working with Nest js and Aws*
-- 📫 Currently Iam doing full stack on https://nepque.com/ *
+- 📫 Currently Iam  building https://nepque.com/ from Scratch with Nest js an Nextjs*
 - 📫 Currently Iam Building a Lms with Nest js and Aws*
 - 📫 Currently Iam learning **Kubernetes, jenkins, ansible, Teraform**
 - 📫 this year 2081 goal is to master these concept at some level  **Kubernetes, jenkins, ansible, Teraform , Database optimization, **